alan-turing-institute/AIrsenal/CONTRIBUTING.md

 GitHub has a [nice introduction][github-flow] to the pull request workflow, but please get in touch if you have any questions.

-## Style Guide
+## Coding Conventions and Style Guide

-Docstrings should follow [numpydoc][link_numpydoc] convention.
-We encourage extensive documentation.

-The python code itself should follow [PEP8][link_pep8] convention whenever possible, with at most about 500 lines of code (not including docstrings) per script.
+We have attempted to summarize some guidelines and helpful tips for keeping the code readable and consistent in [this document][CodingConventions.md].

 ---